Bastiantigelaar/PYVISA_SIGLENT/README.md

 based on the programming guide of siglent and tektronix.
 # currently working on
-replacing all the tkinter with customtkinter
+replacing all the tkinter with customtkinter, update: the use of python classes

 # documentation
 all customertkinter code comes from the documantation of there [github](https://github.com/TomSchimansky/CustomTkinter)